Skip to main content

 Heritage Students

 If studying abroad in a country where you share a common heritage with the majority, you may feel a special connection.
-But even if you blend in physically, more than likely you will experience unique challenges to navigate.
+But even if you are able to "blend" in certain ways, more than likely you will experience unique challenges to navigate.

 What are some benefits to being a heritage student abroad?